Vijfendertig/robotic-arm-usb/README.md

 ### Permissions to the USB device

 Make sure you have read and write access to the USB device.
-An error message "An error occured while opening the robotics arm's USB device: libusb error: LIBUSB_TRANSFER_ERROR (1)" when connecting to the robotics arm's USB device probably means you don't have write access the USB device.
+An error message "An error occured while opening the robotic arm's USB device: libusb error: LIBUSB_TRANSFER_ERROR (1)" when connecting to the robotic arm's USB device probably means you don't have write access the USB device.

-To correct, either manually change the access rights to the device in `/dev/bus/usb` (lsusb gives you the bus and device ID's) every time you connect the device or configure udev once by creating a file `/etc/udev/rules.d/99-robotics-arm-usb.rules` containing
+To correct, either manually change the access rights to the device in `/dev/bus/usb` (lsusb gives you the bus and device ID's) every time you connect the device or configure udev once by creating a file `/etc/udev/rules.d/99-robotic-arm-usb.rules` containing
 ```
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="1267", ATTRS{idProduct}=="0000", MODE="0666"
 ```